stavrostzagadouris/stavrossolutions/src/routes/articles/conda.md

 I'll go over miniconda in this article, but only at the most basic level, simply installing and setting up/deleting a new environment.

-There is way much more functionality I've never gotten into personally, so I can't write on that yet, but even just knowing how to create and delete environments will make your python/comfyui/personal projects so much easier to manage.
+There is much more functionality I've never gotten into personally, so I can't write on that yet, but even just knowing how to create and delete environments will make your python/comfyui/personal projects so much easier to manage.

 They can even all have their own environment.